ibm-cloud-architecture/refarch-privatecloud/ICPClusterFederation/Federating_ICP_clusters.md

 git clone https://github.com/ufcg-lsd/k8s-onpremise-federation
 ```

-Navigate into the federation folder, then install the etcd-operator service:
+Navigate into the k8s-onpremise-federation folder, then install the etcd-operator service:

 ```
 # RBAC